 Why We Chose Full-Spectrum

 When we started farming in 2016, we had a choice — produce isolate or produce full-spectrum CBD.
-At Fusion CBD, we opted for the full spectrum form of CBD because of its superior results and health benefits.
+At Fusion CBD, we opted for the full spectrum form of CBD because of the superior results and benefits it seems tp possess.
 It just made sense to us.